emaloney/MBDataEnvironment/README.md

  - boolean logic expressions
  - function calls

 The process of resolving an expression to yield the specific value(s) it references is called _evaluation_.
-During evaluation, literals are passed through untouched, but any expression tokens encountered are replaced with the values they represent at that time.
+During evaluation, literals are passed through untouched, but any expression tokens encountered are replaced with the values they represent at evaluation time.

-The primary interface for evaluating expressions is through several `MBExpression` class methods:
+The primary API for evaluating expressions is through several [`MBExpression` class methods](https://rawgit.com/emaloney/MBDataEnvironment/master/Documentation/html/Classes/MBExpression.html):

 Expressions yielding|are evaluating using
 --------------------|--------------------